NHOrus/srwq-compilation/episode-05.md

 "SHIT!!
 On the Screen."

 The white lines of the Shirogane Kai, the EFA experimental Carrier, were unmistakable to Axel.
-"It's Linjun's oversized dildo...the ATX have overtaken us.
+"It's Linjun's oversized dildo... the ATX have overtaken us.
 So much for the finest ship in your world!"
 Eun shrinks away as Axel backhands her.

 "You troops!
 Watch them like hawks.
 Don't so much as let them look at their weapon controls, our troops will win this.
 We'll run this blockade, and finally stomp ATX and Beowulf into the dirt!!"